abiswas3/Random-Walks/content/posts/mont_mult.md

 In a recent [blog post](https://hackmd.io/@Ingonyama/Barret-Montgomery), Yuval Domb describes a subtle, but remarkably clever optimisation that allows us to compute the Montgomery product of two integers modulo a $n$-limb[^z] integer $p$, using $2n^2 + 1$ multiplication operations.
 Previously, the best known algorithm[^z2] for Montgomery multiplication was known to use $2n^2 + n$ multiplication operations.
-Despite this theoretical promise of fewer multiplications, we did not see physical speedups in runtime when testing the new algorithm empirically against the old algorithms.
+Although the new algorithm theoretically requires fewer multiplications, empirical evaluations revealed no improvements in runtime.
+In fact, prior algorithms consistently outperformed the proposed method.
 This post is a deep dive into why this could be, and potentially what can be done about it.

 [^z]: The terms word, digit, limbs are all interchangeable.
 For everything we discuss here, the word size is 64-bits.
 So a 2-limb integer is just an integer that takes 2$\times$ 64 bits to describe.